velislav088/ProjectGrader/README.md

 * Improve the efficiency of the algorithms
 * Improve the UI/UX (right now it is in a very prototype phase)
 * Store the data in a database to compare it to other projects and improve the AI instructions

+The current version is a prototype one and I'm looking forward to make this project better in the future and achieve the future plan.